AdityaSavara/MSRESOLVE_Workshop/README.txt

 00 An introductory slide.

+Before working on the exercises, we now need to get an anaconda window or spyder window open.

 01  "Run" a premade typical analysis:
     Navigate into that directory and run MSRESOLVE.py.
 Various outputs will come out.
 Section 2.3 of the Quickstart explains what the various files are.
     ScaledConcentrations.csv  and the graphs directory are the main outputs.